Academic Catalog 2024-2025

 Federal Supplemental Educational Opportunity Grant (SEOG)

-SEOG is a form of “campus-based” federal gift aid that is offered to Pell Grant recipients who have a qualifying Expected Family Contribution (EFC).
+SEOG is a form of “campus-based” federal gift aid that is offered to Pell Grant recipients who have a qualifying Student Aid Index (SAI).
 Since SEOG funding is extremely limited, not all students who qualify receive the SEOG.
-The maximum SEOG Grant for the 2023-2024 Academic Year (AY) for Adult Degree Completion students is $260 per full-time semester of enrollment; however, final aid decisions are subject to the final campus-based fund allocation granted to PLNU.
-Students who have an EFC of $0 will be considered as a priority group for funding.
+The maximum SEOG Grant for the 2024-2025 Academic Year (AY) for students in Accelerated Undergraduate programs is $260 per full-time semester of enrollment; however, final aid decisions are subject to the final campus-based fund allocation granted to PLNU.
+Students who have an SAI of -1500 will be considered as a priority group for funding.

 Need-Based State Aid